nikhil0207/opendoc-sg-courts-mobile-app-user-guide/main.md

 ### What is SG Courts Mobile App?

-SG Courts Mobile App is a mobile application that is available on iOS and Android operating systems.
-You can use it to:
+SG Courts Mobile App is a mobile application that allows you to:

-* access to your case files;
+*	access your case files
-* access to your hearing calendar; and
+*	access your hearing calendar
-* access to your upcoming hearing list.
+*	access your upcoming hearing list
+*	take Q Ticket remotely for hearings*
+*	attend virtual hearings*

+   (*) planned feature

-More features will be added to the app so keep your app updated!
+More features will be added to the App so keep it updated!

 ### Who is eligible for SG Courts Mobile App?